nsadras/raga-classifier/README.md

 Exploring raga classification using audio foundation models (MERT, CultureMERT, CLAP).
 Audio segments are embedded into a high-dimensional feature space and visualized with UMAP, with clustering quality scored by silhouette, Davies-Bouldin, and Calinski-Harabasz metrics.

+## Motivation

+Ragas are the fundamental melodic frameworks of Indian classical music.
+Automatically identifying them from audio is a hard problem: ragas share many notes and ornaments, and recordings vary enormously in duration and style.
+Large self-supervised audio models pre-trained on diverse music offer strong priors that may generalize to this domain without requiring large labeled datasets.

+This project asks: **do MERT and CultureMERT representations form raga-separable clusters in embedding space?** UMAP plots and clustering metrics let us quickly compare models and layers.

 ## Results
 Silhouette scores evaluated at layer 12 of each model on ~720 segments from the Carnatic Songs Database: